google/flatbuffers/docs/source/Compiler.md

     Does not support, but will skip without error: `import`, `option`.
     Does not support, will generate error: `service`, `extend`, `extensions`, `oneof`, `group`, custom options, nested declarations.

+-   `--schema`: Serialize schemas instead of JSON (use with -b).
+This will output a binary version of the specified schema that itself corresponds to the reflection/reflection.fbs schema.
+Loading this binary file is the basis for reflection functionality.